MOVING ALONG

 THE PREP WORK

-Mark your calendar for a spring 2024 grand opening.
+Mark your calendar for a summer 2024 grand opening.
 Until then, construction crews are busy lifting the bridge by four feet, performing repair work and turning this historic landmark into a destination that will light up the river, our city and connect our communities.
 By opening day, Rock Island Bridge will span the size of three football fields and have used 386.15 tons of steel and 692 tons of concrete for construction.

 ImageImage